-- Light's Criteria: Exudative if 1/3 +ve: (a) fluid/serum protein >0.5; (b) LDH ratio >0.6; (c) LDH fluid is more than 2/3 of upper limit of normal of serum level.
-Caveats: pleural fluid can be concentrated via diuresis or other modalities of fluid removal resulting in a pseudoexudate. - pH <7.2 → empyema until proven otherwise - Cell count + differential: the differential may be clue to diagnosis - · Culture and Gram stain, AFB - Cytology: Sen 60% on 1st tap, addition of 15% with 2nd tap - · Amylase: when considering pancreatitis related pleural effusion - · Triglycerides, chylomircons: when considering chylothorax - b.
+- Light's Criteria: Exudative if 1/3 +ve: (a) fluid/serum protein >0.5; (b) LDH ratio >0.6; (c) LDH fluid is more than 2/3 of upper limit of normal of serum LDH level.
+Caveats: pleural fluid can be concentrated via diuresis or other modalities of fluid removal resulting in a pseudo-exudate. - pH <7.2 → empyema is most concerning cause (other causes: malignancy, rheumatoid arthritis, esophageal rupture) - Cell count + differential: the differential may be clue to diagnosis - · Culture and Gram stain - Cytology: Sen 60% on 1st tap, addition of 15% with 2nd tap - Glucose - Amylase: when considering pancreatitis related pleural effusion - Triglycerides, chylomircons: when considering chylothorax - · Flow cytometry: if concerns for lymphoma - · Other: adenosine deaminase, fluid hematocrit, AFB - Order all the underlined tests, additional tests depending on clinical scenario - b.
 Pleural Ultrasound, CT Thorax: inferring the diagnosis based on the complexity of the pleural space and fluid characteristics: loculation, fibrinous strands, echogenic material in the pleural fluid.